Henry Tang: Background and education

 Tang was born 6 September 1952 at early morning at Hong Kong Sanatorium & Hospital in Happy Valley, Wan Chai in British Hong Kong, His family operated in the textile industry and came from Wuxi, Jiangsu to Hong Kong in 1949 to escape the communists who were taking over the Chinese mainland.
 Henry Tang himself was born in what was then British Hong Kong in 1952.
 Tang went to Culford School in Suffolk in Britain before attending and graduating from Cranbrook Schools in Bloomfield Hills, Michigan.
 He earned a Bachelor of Arts degree from the University of Michigan in 1975.

 Henry Tang is commonly believed to have attended Graduate School at Yale University and to have obtained a master's degree in sociology.
 These were credentials submitted to then Hong Kong governor David Wilson in 1991–1992.
 So far there is no evidence that he did obtain that degree.

-Tang has extensive ties with PRC leaders as his father Tang Hsiang Chien was a standing committee member of the Chinese People's Political Consultative Conference, the advisory body to the National People's Congress.
+Tang has extensive ties with the central government of China as his father Tang Hsiang Chien was a standing committee member of the Chinese People's Political Consultative Conference, the advisory body to the National People's Congress.

 Career

 Tang was named Global Leader for Tomorrow by the World Economic Forum in 1993 and won the Young Industrialist of Hong Kong award in 1989.

 Between 1995 and 2001 he served as the Chairman of the Federation of Hong Kong Industries.
 He was also a Committee Member of the Hong Kong General Chamber of Commerce and a Steward of the Hong Kong Jockey Club.
 He was Chairman of the Provisional Construction Industry Co-ordination Board (PCICB) before joining the government.

 Tang was a member of the Executive Council from the transfer of sovereignty in 1997 to 2011.
 He served as a member of the Legislative Council for seven years from 1991 to 1998 as a member of the Liberal Party, a pro-business and pro-Beijing party, prior to joining the government.

 Tang has also served extensively on various government boards and public bodies, including the Trade Development Council, Town Planning Board, University Grants Committee, and Council of the City University of Hong Kong.

 Tang took up his commerce post in July 2002 as part of a line-up of new secretaries aimed at improving the government's transparency.
-He was promoted from Secretary for Commerce, Industry and Technology to Finance Secretary on 4 August 2003 replacing Antony Leung.
+He was promoted from Secretary for Commerce, Industry and Technology to Financial Secretary on 4 August 2003 replacing Antony Leung.
 Leung resigned on 16 July 2003 due to allegations of tax evasion in regards to his new car.
-Tang briefly served (25 May to 21 June 2005) as acting Chief Executive after Tung Chee Hwa, the former Chief Executive who resigned citing health reasons.
+Tang briefly served (25 May to 21 June 2005) as acting chief executive after Tung Chee Hwa, the former chief executive who resigned citing health reasons.

 On 25 May 2005, Donald Tsang, the Chief Secretary for Administration, resigned to stand in the 'by-election' for Chief Executive.
 Tang served as Acting Chief Executive of HKSAR soon after Tsang's resignation was announced.